sivujetti/plugins/QReactions/README.md

 # Q reactions

-Allow your site visitors to react (like, clap, kudos) to articles or pages.
+Allows your site visitors to react (like, clap, kudos) to articles or pages.

 # Installation